ChristianJHughes/devTools/README.md

   <img width="400" src="https://matthewpalmer.net/rocket/bigdemo.gif">
 </p>

 - [**High Sierra Media Key Enabler**](http://milgra.com/high-sierra-media-key-enabler.html) - Force the media keys control to iTunes, like they have for years.
+Works in Mojave too.

 ### Programming

-- [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) - Though I'm not doing much Java development right now, IntelliJ consistantly provides the best experience.
+- [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) - Though I'm not doing much Java development right now, IntelliJ consistently provides the best experience.
 It's far more powerful that VSCode for Java, and has far better UX than [Eclipse](https://www.eclipse.org/ide/).
 - [**GitHub Desktop**](https://desktop.github.com) - GitHub's desktop client.
 It's good for viewing visual diffs, but I use the command line (or VSCode) 90% of the time.
 - [**Lepton**](https://github.com/hackjutsu/Lepton) - An open-source [gist](https://gist.github.com) manager.
 It's not much of a looker, but it gets the job done.
 - [**Atom**](https://atom.io) - A text-editor by GitHub.
 This was my daily driver for almost two-years before switching to VSCode.
 I think VSCode is more mature for daily development, but I keep Atom around to keep up with its new releases.
 - [**XCode**](https://developer.apple.com/xcode/) - Apple's IDE for Apple's OS's.
 I use it rarely right now.
-- [**CodeRunner**](https://coderunnerapp.com) - A lightweight IDE that can run a ton of different lanugages.
+- [**CodeRunner**](https://coderunnerapp.com) - A lightweight IDE that can run a ton of different languages.
 I use it for writing quick Java and Python scripts.
 - [**Sequel Pro**](https://www.sequelpro.com) - Great visual utility for MySQL databases.
 - [**Docker**](https://www.docker.com) - For running Docker containers.
 - [**Transmit**](https://panic.com/transmit/) - A beautiful client for interacting with remote file systems.
 - [**Postman**](https://www.getpostman.com) - Ubiquitous REST client and API development toolkit.
-- [**Dash**](https://kapeli.com/dash) - Provides offline, highly searchable documentation for a smorgasbord of languages and frameworks.

 ### Productivitysmorgasbord